pittsfordrobotics/Crescendo2024/README.md

 * the shooter (there are still some unresolved issues with SPARK Flexes and Vortices);
 * the end effectors (current code is deprecated).

-Currently there are several in-development features in branches; these are to be merged soon.
+Currently, there are several in-development features in branches; these are to be merged soon.
 There is also some outdated code in the master branch; these are to be removed once said merging occurs.